folio-org/docs/content/en/docs/Settings/Settings_users/Settings_users.md

 - Less than or equal to
 - Greater than but not equal to
 - Greater than or equal to

+Example:

+To set the criteria to run the transfer process for all patrons that have a total amount greater than or equal to $100, you would configure the following options:

+1. Check the "Group by patron" box.
+2. Select the "Filter type" to be "Total amount".
+3. Select the "Comparison operator" to be "Greater than or equal to".
+4. Enter "100" in the "Total amount" box.

 ### Formats